If you receive a Parental Leave Pay overpayment, you'll have to repay the money.

 If the ATO has completed your income assessment, you should apply in writing to the ATO for an amended income assessment.
-You should provide the ATO with a copy of the Account Payable notice you received from us.
+You should provide the ATO with a copy of the Account Payable notice you got from us.

 If an overpayment spans 2 financial years, each of the 2 processes described above will apply to the portion of the debt that occurred in the relevant financial year.

-If you received an overpayment and your employer was providing Parental Leave Pay, they’ll need to assess and amend your payment summary.
+If you got an overpayment and your employer was providing Parental Leave Pay, they’ll need to assess and amend your payment summary.
 If your employer hasn’t issued you with a payment summary for the financial year the overpayment occurred, your employer is required to adjust their payroll record so that the overpaid amount is not reported as income on your payment summary.

-- an amended payment summary, or
+- an amended payment summary

-- a letter containing relevant information about the overpayment for you to provide to the ATO
+- a letter containing relevant information about the overpayment for you to provide to the ATO.

 The arrangements for the amendment of payment summaries are similar to those that apply to overpaid salary or wages.